 Get to know your parents; you never know when they'll be gone for good.

-Be nice to your siblings: they're your best link to your past and the people most likely to stick with you in the future.
+Be nice to your siblings: they're your best link to your past and the

-Understand that friends come and go, but what a precious few should hold on.
-Work hard to bridge the gaps and geography and lifestyle, because the older you get, the more you need the people you knew when you were young.
+on.
+Work hard to bridge the gaps and geography and lifestyle, because the older you get, the more you need the

 Live in New York City once, but leave before it makes you hard.